 Examples in fiction within fiction

-- The Simpsons: You may remember actor Troy McClure from the film Young Jebediah Springfield where he rides a buffalo like a bull at a rodeo.
+- The Simpsons: Troy McClure from the film Young Jebediah Springfield rides a buffalo like a bull at a rodeo.
 Except that close ups clearly show Troy on a very, very fake buffalo with stage hands pushing it around.
-However shots from far off show the a real buffalo bucking wildly, nearly throwing off the Talent Double.
-The children watching on The Simpsons don't appear to notice the discrepancy.
+However shots from far off show a real buffalo bucking wildly, nearly throwing off the talent double.
+The children watching In-Universe don't appear to notice the discrepancy.

 Examples in media:

-- The Goblin King's juggling and crystal ball tricks in Labyrinth; in the case of the crystal balls, the Talent Double stood behind David Bowie with his hand through the sleeve of Bowie's coat.
+- The Goblin King's juggling and crystal ball tricks in Labyrinth; in the case of the crystal balls, talent double Michael Moschen stood behind David Bowie with his hand through the sleeve of Bowie's coat.

 - Artist Phil Jimenez's hands were used in the place of Tobey Maguire's during the drawing scene in the first Spider-Man movie.